IreneDeng0202/Data-Warehouse-and-Analytics-Project-Using-SQL/docs/data analytics.md

 ## Data Analytics Scope
-This Analytics process covers exploratory data analysis (EDA) and advanced analytics to generate actionable insights for customers and products datasets:
+This Analytics process covers exploratory data analysis (EDA) and advanced analytics to generate actionable insights for sales,customers,and products datasets:

 ### Exploratory Data Analysis (EDA)
 - **Database Exploration**: To explore the structure of the database and inspect the columns and metadata for specific tables.